ATimpe/WanikaniWritingTool/README.md

 # Curent State

 The app is, at the moment, in a very bare bones state.
-You can activate a quiz for each level on the main screen and look at individual pages on each kanji
+There is currently a very bare bones SRS system where you can learn the writings of Kanji and then be tested on them over time, similar to Wani Kani's SRS system

 # Planned Features
 - Static stroke order diagrams
 - Clean and readable webpage design
-- SRS based learning system
 - Alternate kanji writings
 - Information on individual kanji writings